fastify/fastify/README.md

 Licensed under [MIT](./LICENSE).

-The `fastify` CI guarantees the accepted dependencies licenses are:
+The `fastify` CI guarantees that the accepted dependencies licenses are:
 - MIT
 - ISC
 - BSD-3-Clause